edcarp/python-novice-esces/_episodes/04-lists.md

 - "Strings are immutable (i.e., the characters in them cannot be changed)."
 ---

-In the previous episode, we analyzed a single file of clinical trial inflammation data.
-However, after finding some peculiar and potentially suspicious trends in the trial data we ask Dr. Maverick if they have performed any other clinical trials.
-Surprisingly, they say that they have and provide us with 11 more CSV files for a further 11 clinical trials they have undertaken since the initial trial.
+In the previous episode, we analyzed a single file of wave data.
+However, after finding some peculiar and potentially suspicious trends in the data we should ask if there any more data files.
+We find that there are four decadal CSV files for the 1980s, 1990s, 2000s, and 2010s.
+Before we can analyse these, we need to learn how to store an arbitary number of items in a list.

 Our goal now is to process all the inflammation data we have, which means that we still have eleven more files to go!